hajaknow/cdk-ts-workshop/README.md

 ```

 Alternatively you can run the following npm script:

 ```bash
 npm run check-sns
 ```

-## Updates
+## Exercise N: "Update" (Not in this workshop though)

+If you now simply edited the sample AppStack and deployed again to a real AWS environment,
+everything should work fine.

-Localstack sucks at updating stacks.
+Unfortunately for us, Localstack really sucks at updating stacks.

-The only way is to destroy and redeploy the App.
+The only way is to destroy and redeploy Stacks, or the entire App, as we are about to do here!

+Idempotent deploys for the win, eh?

 Here's an alias for doing just that without manual confirmations:

 ```bash
 alias cdklocal-redeploy="cdklocal destroy --force && cdklocal deploy --require-approval never"
 ```

 Alternatively you can run the following npm script:

 ```bash
 npm run cdklocal-redeploy
 ```

-Idempotent deploys for the win, eh?

 ## Exercises